gerardPlanella/LSPE-EGNN/blogpost.md

-# GE-LSPE: Geometrically Enhanced Learnable Structural and Positional Encodings
+# GeTo-LSPE: Geometry and Topology through Learnable Structural and Positional Encodings

 You can alternately read our [Article version of this blogpost](https://github.com/gerardPlanella/LSPE-EGNN/article.pdf).